Skills Gap: How To Understand and Use it to Your Advantage

 Refocus Your Recruitment Mindset

-Whilst you should be specific about what you need from a future employee, you should also keep an open mind.
-It is unhelpful to create an overly exhaustive list of requirements for applicants to meet – you are only limiting your range of candidates.
+While you should be specific about what you need from a future employee, you should also keep an open mind.
+It is unhelpful to create an overly exhaustive list of requirements for applicants to meet—you are only limiting your range of candidates.

-Try to focus on skills and abilities that you require but also acknowledge non-tangible qualities such as commitment and drive.
+Focus on your required skills and abilities, but also acknowledge non-tangible qualities such as commitment and drive.
+These attributes can be captured in an Ideal Candidate Profile.
 Allow yourself to identify overlooked and diverse talent pools.
 Different candidates that your workforce may not already have are likely to bring something new and beneficial to your organization.

 Be Ready

 Always be thinking ahead.
 How is your organization prepared to change with the times?
 What future work trends could emerge that may affect your organization?
-How could the industry change with emerging technology and do you have people in the business that will be able to adapt?
+How could the industry change with emerging technology, and do you have people in the business who can adapt?
 You may need to fill positions that don’t exist yet.

 Skills gap: time needed